Blog and Resources

 The treatments below are supported by peer-reviewed research and woven into my work with ptsd and trauma in ways that fit each client.

-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)
+Cognitive Behavioral Therapy (CBT)

 Cognitive Processing Therapy (CPT)

-Want to talk through this in therapy?
+Want to talk this through in therapy?